The-Marcy-Lab-School-Assignments/swe-sr-2-3-aj-sangida/README.md

 }
 ```

-**Base-styles** = a set of CSS rules that are applied to a website to prioritize a mobile-first design
+**Base-styles**: a set of CSS rules that are applied to a website to prioritize a mobile-first design

 - `font-size` is set to `14px` for easy readability on a phone screen
 - `.container` class has a `flex-direction: column` stacks items vertically

-**Media Query** = allows you to apply CSS styles depending on a device's media type (such as print vs. screen) or other features or characteristics.
+**Media Query**: allows you to apply CSS styles depending on a device's media type (such as print vs. screen) or other features or characteristics.

 - `flex-direction: row` arranges items horizontally on larger screens